-However, there is a countervailing view under the new Wisconsin’s limited scope rules where some attorneys feel that such representation may be undertaken.
+However, there is a countervailing view under the Wisconsin’s limited scope rules where some attorneys feel that such representation may be undertaken.
 The American Bar Association Ethics 2000 Commission, which redrafted the rules governing lawyering, created comments 26-33 to ethical rule 1.7, to permit lawyers to do such dual representation.
-The comments were adopted within the Wisconsin rule as well;
+The comments were adopted within the Wisconsin rule as well.

 “One lawyer may represent both parties, if the parties have agreed on the settlement, and if it is unlikely that a disagreement will arise, or if a disagreement does arise, it is unlikely that the clients will be prejudiced by the attempted mutual representation.
 If the common representation fails, the lawyer must withdraw and cannot represent either of the parties in that or a related matter.
 The clients must be advised that between them the confidentiality privileges will not apply.
-The lawyer has an equal obligation of loyalty to both clients.
+The lawyer has an equal obligation of loyalty to both clients.”

-This limitation of scope of representation must be fully explained to the clients, and their consent confirmed, in Wisconsin, in writing, pursuant to ethical rule SCR 20:1.29(c).”
+This limitation of scope of representation must be fully explained to the clients, and their consent confirmed, in Wisconsin, in writing, pursuant to ethical rule SCR 20:1.29(c).

 933 N. Mayfair Rd., Suite 300